Why is Mao called Kun Lun? Did Sun Tzu make art or war? Translations errors of Chinese words…into Chinese

 Ever feel that Confucius (孔子, Kongzi) and Mencius (孟子, Mengzi) don’t really sound like names belonging to ancient Chinese sages?
 Scholars Hu Zongze and Zhao Litao agreed.
-In their 1998 translation of Anthony Giddens’ The Nation-State and Violence, transliterated Mencius into Western-sounding 门修斯 (Mén Xiūsī).
+In their 1998 translation of Anthony Giddens’ The Nation-State and Violence, they transliterated Mencius into the Western-sounding 门修斯 (Mén Xiūsī).
 Since then, menxiusi has become a synonym for a wrongly translated name (actually, the philosophers’ English names come from old-style latinizations by Jesuit missionaries in the 17th century).

 3. Full of hot air